Fact checkedFact Checked

 Chia Seeds

-Simply adding two tablespoons of chia seeds to your diet can add an additional 10 grams of fiber.
-If you follow a low-calorie diet, eating chia seeds helps you feel fuller longer and promotes weight loss[10].
+Simply adding two tablespoons of chia seeds to your diet can add 10 grams of fiber.
+If you follow a low-calorie diet, eating chia seeds helps you feel fuller longer and promotes weight loss[8].

 Chia seeds are also a good source of iron, protein, antioxidants, and the fatty acid omega-3.